Charles Manby

-Charles Manby, FRS FRSA (4 February 1804 – 31 July 1884) was Secretary of the Institution of Civil Engineers from November 1839 to 1856, and engineer of the first iron steamer to cross the English Channel.
+Charles Manby (4 February 1804 – 31 July 1884) was Secretary of the Institution of Civil Engineers from November 1839 to 1856, and engineer of the first iron steamer to cross the English Channel.
 Fluent in French, he installed gas piping into Paris and advised on the construction of the Suez Canal.

 Personal life

 Manby was born in Cowes on the Isle of Wight to Aaron and Juliana Manby, née Fewster.
 Aaron Manby was a successful engineer building bridges, ships and engines.
 As a child Charles attended a Roman Catholic seminary; in 1814 he attended well disciplined Saint-Servan College near Rennes, but returned to England in 1815 having turned down the opportunity of joining the military under a commission organised by his uncle.

 Engineering career

 Manby's father was the founder, and from 1812, the managing partner of the Horseley Ironworks at Tipton, Staffordshire.
 In 1817, Charles began training as an engineer at the Ironworks working for such notable engineers as John Rennie and Thomas Telford.
 During his training he helped with projects at West India Docks and the iron paddleship which was named Aaron Manby.
 This was made in parts at the Ironworks and then transported to the Surrey Canal Dock on the River Thames in London.
 The ship was then reassembled with Charles Manby supervising the installation of the vessel's steam engine.
 Despite being only 18 years old, Manby was designated as the chief engineer during its maiden voyage on 10 June 1822 with Sir Charles Napier as captain.
 During this voyage across the English Channel, the vessel became the first iron ship to carry cargo from London to Paris.

 In 1823 Manby started work installing hydrogen gas pipes in Paris, employed by the French company Compagnie d'Carriage par de gaz Hydrogen; The company had been founded by Daniel Wilson and Manby's father the year before.
 Still employed in France by his father, Manby worked at a gas works at Ternes, then later reorganised the ironworks at Le Creusot.
 Manby's fluency in the French language was an asset throughout his life.
 Manby was then employed by the French government creating France's state-owned tobacco factories.

 Charles then returned to the UK and took over the management of the Beaufort Iron Works in Beaufort, Blaenau Gwent where he married Ellen Jones in 1830.

 He briefly managed the Bristol Iron Works, but in 1834 he moved to London and began practising there as a civil engineer.
 He and Henry Cruger Price marketed the 'Price and Manby System' a new type of ventilation system for whole buildings.
 The business lasted until 1843 when their offices in Bristol and London closed.
 Manby had become involved with the Arctic explorer Sir John Ross's India Steamship Company which he joined in 1838.
 The company's objective was to establish a steamship service to India, but it was quickly taken over by the Peninsular and Oriental Steam Navigation Company.